-Creating a thoughtfully styled home takes time, and there's nothing more frustrating than buying the finishing touch for a room only to step back and feel like something is amiss.
+Creating a thoughtfully styled home takes time, and in the process of decorating your room, there's nothing more frustrating than buying the finishing touch only to step back and feel like something is amiss.
 Is it the position of the sofa?
 Is the coffee table too low?
 When you're close to a project, these simple styling choices might not seem important, but interior design experts say that a few subtle decorating mistakes can instantly cheapen your room.
 Yes, even if you've splurged on a statement sofa or vintage artwork, something as seemingly insignificant as the size of a rug could undermine the space.

 Curious to know if you're committing a faux pas?
 We turned to leading interior design experts to find out about the most common styling mistakes they notice when they first walk into a home.
 From generic hardware to dated bathroom accessories, it's clear that small details count.
 Here are the top 10 subtle styling mistakes that instantly cheapen your home—and how to fix them.